All Saints Catholic High School, Sheffield: Facilities

 The school has been awarded a Sports College status and is home to one of the biggest sporting facilities in England.
 A new sports hall was built in the summer of 2007.
 There are also nine AstroTurf pitches available.

 As of 2011, a new school has been expanded (co-located) on the grounds, accommodating the needs of Special Educational Needs and Disability (SEND) students.

 This new extension is called the "Seven Hills School".

 Academic performance

-The school gets above-average results at GCSE level.
 It is one of six state schools in Sheffield that has a sixth form.
 Most schools that offer sixth form education are also former grammar schools.
 Sheffield College, which is located next door, also offers A levels.

 Notable alumni

 Alumni of All Saints are entitled to refer to themselves as 'Old Toussainters', in line with the school's origins as De La Salle Grammar, founded by French monks.